Are Half Dollars Valuable? - Silver Half Dollars

+Most half dollars worth money are going to be made of silver.
 To figure out how much a given half dollar is worth, follow these simple steps:

 - Check the date on the coin.
 1964 or earlier means it's 90% silver.
 1965 to 1970 means it's 40% silver.
 (If it's newer than 1970, you're out of luck.)

 - Refer to the weights provided above for 90% and 40% silver varieties.

 - Multiply the ASW by the current spot price of silver.

 Modern half dollars are made from a cheaper copper-nickel "clad" alloy.
 They are still produced periodically but rarely, if ever, actually circulate as money (i.e., are ever spent as currency).

 Half dollar coins were once commonly seen in casinos but are less popular now that most slot machines aren't coin-operated.

 Quarters meanwhile became the most convenient and widespread denomination favored by manufacturers of vending machines, arcade chassis, and washers and dryers at laundromats in the late 20th century.
 This dampened commercial demand for half dollars as a result.